DevModeChris/DinoRun/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![ESLint](https://img.shields.io/badge/ESLint-4B3263?style=for-the-badge&logo=eslint&logoColor=white)

 Welcome to Dino Run!
 This is a fun browser game where you help a brave little dinosaur run and jump over obstacles.
 But this isn't just any game - it's also a cool way to learn about coding!

+Try the live demo here: [Play DinoRun](https://devmodechris.github.io/DinoRun/)

 ## 🎮 About This Project